Silicification steps in chert deduced

 coating on available substrates, that is the cavity walls and

 fungus hyphae.
 The result of this first silicification step inside the

 water-filled cavity is seen as a thin white layer and as coatings of

 about 20Ám in the lowermost part.
-(The hypha is so thin that the
+(The hyphae are so thin that the

 of the coated hypha equals twice the coating thickness.)
 Two

-coated hyphae are seen in Fig.3 as small white spots.
+coated hyphae are vaguely seen in Fig.3 as small pale spots.

 Apparently, as the silica clusters became larger, they settled to form

 a comparatively heavy suspension